johnniewalker/lampxyz/README.md

 Note: Xandria and Yalla are two projects under incubation under my GitHub account.
 So, there is not much info about them out there just yet.
 Browse the projects at https://github.com/johnniewalker for more information.

+# Directory Naming Conventions Borrowed

+Much of this structure is based on tips that I picked up from the following books:

+* *Pragmatic Version Control Using Subversion 2nd Edtion (2006), By Mike Mason (page 138-139)*, and
+* *The Art of Unix Programming (2004), by Eric S. Raymond (page 452)*

+Also of note: Many projects also mimic the directory usage and naming conventions set out in the *Filesystem Hierarchy Standard*.
+* http://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard -- Wikipedia entry about *Filesystem Hierarchy Standard*
+* http://refspecs.linuxfoundation.org/fhs.shtml -- The official specfications.
+No more than 50, A4, pages of information that will explain a huge amount the meaning of many directories in the world.

+---

 # Planned Project Directory Structure

 This is the plan for the project structure.
 Check against actual directory to see if the structure came out according to plan.